ldakhoa/GistHub/PRIVACY.md

 Client-side communication is encrypted using HTTPs.
 Server-side tokens are encrypted or behind environment variables.
 We recommend being extra careful with which browser extension you have installed to avoid token exposure to third parties

+## Image security

+The mobile application will use secure transmission protocols (such as HTTPS) to encrypt the communication between the application and Imgur's servers during the image upload process.
+The application will not modify or alter the original image content during the upload process, unless explicitly authorized by the user.
+The mobile application will not store any images locally on the device after they have been successfully uploaded to Imgur.
+Uploaded images will be stored anonymously on Imgur's servers and don't belong to any specific Imgur account.
+Those images may be subject to Imgur's privacy policy and terms of service.

 ## Support

 Feel free to open an issue or contact us via e-mail [hi@khoale.space](mailto:hi@khoa.space)